 - Pictures and infographics – Visual examples of what you’re talking about onscreen help draw the viewer’s attention to certain points and make things easier to understand.
 Depending on the style of your tutorial, they can also add a pop of color.

 - Special effects – To emphasize an important section of your tutorial or demonstrate things that may be overlooked at normal speed, you might want to try a slow-motion effect.
 For instance, in this video, the slow-motion effect is used to show how to juggle balls properly.

 Step 9.
 Share Your Tutorial

-Once your tutorial is done and polished, the last step is to put it out in the world!
+Once your tutorial is polished, the last step is to put it out in the world!